Lucaspucci13/Lucaspucci13/README.md

 - 👋 Hi, I’m @Lucaspucci13
 - 👀 I’m interested in work on python develops.
-- 🌱 I’m currently learning sql data base.
+- 🌱 I’m currently learning JS, HTML, CSS.
 - 💞️ I’m looking to collaborate on application development work groups.
 - 📫 How to reach me lucas.pucciariello@gmail.com or linkedin.com/in/lucas-pucciariello-136841186